campbell-codes/arduino-button-sequence/README.md

 // The time the output pin will remain high after correct sequence entered int outputTime = 5000;
 ```
 The configuration in the code above has the buttons connected to digital pins 2, 3, 4 & 5.
 The output pin as 13 (LED).
 The sequence the buttons should be pressed as 3 then 5 then 2 then 4.
-The time the output should be HIGH 5 seconds.
+The time the output should be HIGH as 5 seconds.